 Although the Beignet wasn’t invented in New Orleans, it’s become an integral part of the city’s food culture since the 18th century when Acadian settlers started frying French fritters in Louisiana.
 It’s even the state’s official donut.
 So, apologies to France and ancient Rome who can also claim credit for this donut varietal.

 Open since 1862, Cafe du Monde is the most famous spot to eat Beignets in New Orleans and therefore the world.
 However, intrepid food travelers can find equally good versions throughout Louisiana in cities like Baton Rouge.

-→ Click here to buy Cafe du Monde’s Beignet Mix if you want to make Beignets at home.
+Buy Cafe du Monde’s Beignet Mix from Amazon if you want to make Beignets at home.